danangan/danangan/README.md

 - **Networking**: VPC and subnets set up for the cluster
 - **The cluster itself**: a managed EKS control plane
 - **Node groups**: CPU and GPU-based nodes for different types of workload.
-You'd be able to use k8s node affinity feature to deploy your workload to appropriate node.
+You'd be able to use k8s node affinity feature to deploy your workload to the appropriate node.
 - **Ingress**: the Kubernetes AWS ALB ingress controller
 - **Container Image Repository**: a repository for storing your workload container image
 - **Deployment IAM User&Role**: IAM user and role for your CI/CD workflow

+This module is perfect for spinning up a k8s cluster for a small project where you want to have tight control over your compute resources (for cost control purpose).
+Otherwise, you can always enable auto mode.

 Usage:
 ```